A tax increase, LGBTQ+ youth protections and more sick leave highlight California’s new laws in 2024

 These are among the hundreds of laws that take effect Jan.
 1 in the nation’s most populous state.

-Each year, California Gov. Gavin Newsom signs hundreds of laws passed by the state Legislature.
+Each year, California Gov. Gavin Newsom signs hundreds of laws passed by the state legislature.
 Most take effect Jan.
-1 the following year.
+1 of the following year.
 But sometimes lawmakers will delay a law’s effective date for a variety of reasons, including giving people more time to prepare for the new rules.

 A law banning people from carrying guns in most public places was blocked by a federal judge just days before it was set to take effect.